thanhthaoh157/llm_ipl/README.md

 - Lightweight in-repo table engine that provides CSV ingestion, joins (including as-of joins), and export helpers without external dependencies.
 - Automated manifest and data dictionary generation.
 - Typer-style CLI (with an in-repo fallback implementation) that exports Excel, CSV, and Parquet outputs.
+- FastAPI and Flask applications that expose the same recipe execution workflow over HTTP.
 - OpenRouter integration that can draft and execute a democratic peace recipe end-to-end.
 - Smoke tests that exercise both the static sample recipe and the OpenRouter-assisted workflow.